 - Have a few different itinerary options in mind before you check for last-minute price drops.
 You might find the most exciting cruise opportunity by chance.

 - If you’re within driving distance of a cruise port, be open to the ships and itineraries that sail from that port.
-This will save you airfare, giving you more to spend on last-minute cruise deals.

 What month is the best time to book a cruise?